The Legal Side of Physical Violence in the Workplace: What Are Your Options?

 Workplace violence refers to any act or threat of physical violence, harassment, intimidation, or other threatening disruptive behavior at work.
 Physical violence in the workplace can involve incidents such as hitting, pushing, or any kind of physical assault.
 Such actions are not only dangerous but also illegal.
 Employers are obligated to provide a safe work environment for their employees, free from violence or threats of harm.

 The Occupational Safety and Health Act (OSHA) mandates that employers must maintain a safe workplace.
 OSHA’s regulations specifically address workplace violence prevention in certain high-risk industries, and while they don’t cover all workplaces, they provide a legal basis for protecting employees from violent incidents.
+On a similar note, introducing employees to quality training is often the first step in creating a safer work environment.
+Courses like https://www.commodious.co.uk/products/iosh-working-safely provide the foundation for developing robust safety practices.
 Employees who were physically hurt in the workplace should consider taking legal actions with the help of Michigan workers comp lawyers.

 Steps to Take After Experiencing Physical Violence at Work